Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 The importance of forecasting for businesses is the same.
 By using data forecasting for SEO, companies can predict essential metrics such as traffic levels, incoming leads, and sales.
 The forecast also helps decide resource allocation by revealing the current and future health of a campaign.

-For example, you can decide whether to continue with a campaign or if you need to adjust it.
+For example, you can decide whether to continue with a campaign or if you need to adjust it based on data from your SEO dashboard.
 Therefore, helping prioritize SEO efforts and resource allocation accordingly.

 All this naturally brings up the question: how often should you make SEO forecasts?